Here today….gone tomorrow?

 • November 2013 – MCFD Minister Stephanie Cadieaux announces direct funding option for families who children are over 12….with many caveats.

 • Keep informed.
 The Association for Science in Autism Treatment has an excellent website with information for parents about becoming savvy consumers at evaluating treatment options and service providers at http://www.asatonline.org.
 They also publish a free quarterly e-newsletter.

 • Read and understand the Auton and Hewko decisions.
 These decisions outline critical facts which you can use to advocate for your children’s treatment both at home and in school.

 • Get active during elections!
 Understand that School Board Trustees, MLA’s and MP’s are elected officials whose job is to serve their constituents.
 Parents CAN affect the outcome of elections.
-The next provincial general election is in May 2017.

 PAY IT FORWARD so that a stronger ABA community can make it easier for families to advocate for their children

 Next – Read about Legal Precedents in BC